Yoga Body: Contents

 Yoga Body begins by describing traditional yoga in India, including hatha yoga.
-It then covers the negative image of fakirs and yogins in the European mind in the period up to the 19th century, leading to the asana-free yoga that Vivekananda adapted and presented to the West.
+It then covers the negative image of fakirs and yogins in the European mind in the period up to the 19th century, leading to the āsana-free yoga that Vivekananda adapted and presented to the West.
 Next it explores in detail the impact of the international physical culture movement on India in the early 20th century, at a time of rising Indian nationalism, in reaction to British colonialism.
 It explores, too, the relationship of yoga and Harmonial Gymnastics and esoteric dance.
 The book then looks at the importance of visual reproduction of images of yoga, through halftone engraving and photography, on the revival of āsana practice.
 Finally, it examines in detail how Krishnamacharya developed a new approach to āsana practice, with flowing movements (vinyasas), in his Mysore yogashala.
 Singleton notes that "yoga" has become almost synonymous with the practice of āsanas, something not true of any pre-modern yoga.